demirantay/notebook/compsci/programming/c++/__intro__.md

 ## Storage Classes

 - A storage class defines the scope (visibility) and life-time of variables and/or functions within a C++ Program.
 These specifiers precede the type that they modify.
-There are following storage classes, which can be used in a C++ Program: `auto`, `register`, `static`, `extern`, `mutable`
+There are following storage classes, which can be used in a C++ Program: `auto`, `register`, `static`, `extern`, `mutable` (I will note mutables later on in OOP)

 ### auto